 How to Become a Nurse in Colorado

-The process for becoming a nurse in Colorado is relatively standardized.
-However, details such as licensing costs and procedures vary depending on your career goals, your program, and whether you take the National Council Licensure Examination (NCLEX) to become an RN or NP.
-Read on for further information about the process of becoming a nurse in Colorado, including basic information regarding the nursing licensing exam and details about different nursing degrees.
+Obtaining a nurse's license in Colorado has become relatively standardized.
+However, details such as costs and procedures may vary depending on your career goals, specific program, and whether you take the National Council Licensure Examination (NCLEX) to become an RN or NP.
+Read on for further information about the process of becoming a nurse in Colorado, including information regarding the nursing licensing exam and details about different nursing degrees.

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-When preparing to earn a nursing degree, first decide whether an on-campus or online nursing degree program best fits your learning style and academic needs.
+Your first decision should focus on whether an on-campus or online nursing degree program best fits your learning style and academic needs.
 Prerequisites depend on the specific degree.
 For a BSN, prerequisites typically include introductory courses in human anatomy, biology, nutrition, and physiology.
 Additionally, most nursing programs require clinical hours, which provide critical hands-on experience.
 Many programs also offer optional internships and fellowships.
-An ADN program typically takes two years to complete; BSN programs take four years; and RN to BSN programs take three years.
+An associate degree in nursing (ADN) program typically takes two years to complete; BSN programs take four years; and RN to BSN programs take three years.

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

-Generally, candidates should begin studying for the NCLEX at least two to three months before taking the exam.
-The NCLEX costs $200, plus additional application and endorsements fees that are specific to each state.
+Generally, candidates should begin studying for the NCLEX at least 2-3 months before taking the exam.
+The NCLEX costs $200, plus additional application and endorsements fees specific to each state.
 Students can take up to six hours to complete the NCLEX-RN and up to five hours to complete the NCLEX-PN.
 Earning a nursing license does not guarantee you a nursing job.
 The length of time required to find a job will depend on your level of experience, career goals, and location, along with the connections you made during your nursing degree program.

-Nursing Licensure in Alaska
+Nursing Licensure in colorado

-The Colorado Board of Nursing provides nursing licenses in Colorado are offered through the Colorado Board of Nursing .
+The Colorado Board of Nursing provides nursing licenses in Colorado.
 All first-time candidates must take the NCLEX, a nationwide requirement for nursing.
-Nurses who are licensed in other states can earn a nursing license in Colorado through endorsement, which allows them to forgo the NCLEX and begin seeing patients in the state as soon as they are approved by the nursing board.
+Nurses who received licensure in other states can earn a nursing license in Colorado through endorsement, which allows them to forego the NCLEX and begin seeing patients in the state as soon as they receive approval from the nursing board.

 Nursing Licensing Costs in Colorado